As we return to school, we are preparing our Recovery Curriuclum to make sure we can effectively meet the needs of all our children.

 At West Byfleet Infant School, we believe that every child is unique and as such we continue to put the child’s well-being at the centre of our thinking.
-We acknowledge that our children will have all had different experiences during the lockdown phase, however most of us will have experienced a loss of routine, structure, friendship, opportunity and freedom.
+We acknowledge that our children will have all had different experiences during the Lockdown, however most of us will have experienced a loss of routine, structure, friendship, opportunity and freedom.
 Equally, whether we have intended to or not, children will be have been exposed to adults who are anxious and may not be acting in their normal way or maintaining the normal routines which they are used to.

 The aim of the Recovery Curriculum is to restore the mental health and rebuild the resilience of our pupils to become learners again.
 At the same time, we will begin our core lessons of English and Maths.